 Debt can be a good thing.
 Debt gives you the chance to buy a home or a car and pay for it over a number of years.
 Debt starts and grows businesses.
 Debt allows you to extend your home if you have a growing family and you need more room.

 Debt can be a bad thing too.
 Debt is bad if you find that, after all your monthly expenses have been paid, that most or all of your spare cash is swallowed up by debt repayments.
 It’s then when debt can cause frustration, worry, and anxiety.

 Britons have never been in as much debt as they are today.
-Quite often, someone’s debt consists of three or four credit cards, a car loan, a personal loan, and a bank overdraft.
+Quite often, someone’s debt consists of three or four credit cards, a car loan, a personal loan.
 Each one of them has a different interest rate and repayments are often dotted across a month making managing money difficult.

 If this is you, it may be worth considering a debt consolidation loan.
 But what are debt consolidation loans?

 Let’s say that someone has £15,000 in unsecured debts and they’re made up like this:

 - One credit card with £3,000 on it at an APR of 29%

 - Another credit card with £2,000 on it at an APR of 19%

 - A car loan of £4,000 with an APR of 13%

 - A personal loan of £2,000 with an APR of 19%